Here is an eclectic selection of jazz musicians born in February, prepared by Louise Levy and Phillip Cant.

 21 February, 1933 – 21 April, 2003

-Known professionally as Nina Simone, was an American singer, songwriter, musician, arranger, and civil rights activist.
+Nina Simone (born Eunice Kathleen Waymon) was an American singer, songwriter, musician, arranger, and civil rights activist.
 Her music spanned a broad range of musical styles including classical, jazz, blues, folk, R&B, gospel, and pop.
 To make a living, Simone started playing piano at a nightclub in Atlantic City.
 She changed her name to “Nina Simone” to disguise herself from family members, having chosen to play “the devil’s music” or so-called “cocktail piano”.
 She was told in the nightclub that she would have to sing to her own accompaniment, which effectively launched her career as a jazz vocalist.
 She went on to record more than 40 albums between 1958 and 1974, making her debut with Little Girl Blue.
 She had a hit single in the United States in 1958 with “I Loves You, Porgy”.
 Her musical style fused gospel and pop with classical music, in particular Johann Sebastian Bach, and accompanied expressive, jazz-like singing in her contralto voice.